 One is that you ask the mechanic to go ahead and fix another issue that you know needs to be taken care of soon.

-The second is that you can place the $600 in a savings account with intentions of using it to make your monthly payments.
+You can also place the $600 in a savings account with intentions of using it to make your monthly payments.
 That means it is also there if you need it again.
 You never know what might pop up next.

 Steps for the Future

 As much as I wish it were, it is just not possible to prevent all future car issues.
 You cannot control a nail in the road, you cannot control the weather, and you definitely cannot control how other people drive.
 So it is safe to assume that you will experience more car trouble at a later time.
-What you can do is minimize your chances of car trouble and decrease the impact it has on your life by following these steps:
+What you can do is minimize your chances of car trouble and decrease the impact it has on your life by doing regular maintenance and creating an emergency fund for these types of situations.

 When you are met with the inevitable headache of car trouble and need some type of repairs, you have a few options.
 Though a personal loan to repair your car is an option, do not make this decision lightly.
 Be ready to commit to the loan until it is fully repaid.
 And, of course, apply only through trusted lenders to prevent any additional headaches, like scams and identity theft.
 Be wise and diligent in all of your financial decisions.